Zhouzi/rogneur/README.md

 * Simple ES5 vanilla JavaScript, no dependencies, no bloat.
 * Straight to the point, almost no options.
-* Doesn't make much assumptions and leave the power in your hands.
+* Doesn't make any assumptions about how it's used and leave the power into your hands.

+--

 * [Demo](https://gabinaureche.com/rogneur)
 * [Usage](#usage)